Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 **Note: Setting a max staleness period to 0 enables certificates to be confirmed against any `referenceTimestamp`.
 In addition, setting a `maxStalenessPeriod` that is greater than 0 and less than the frequency of table updates (daily on testnet, weekly on mainnet) is impossible due bounds enfroced by the [`CrossChainRegistry`](../source/CrossChainRegistry.md#parameterization).** See the [staleness period](#staleness-period) in the appendix for some examples.

+Both the `BN254CertificateVerifier` and `ECDSACertificateVerifier` contain a `msgHash` parameter.
+This value is the the hash of a task that was completed by operators. **NOTE: The msgHash is NOT signed by operators as part of completion of a task**.
+The value signed by operators is the signable digest, which is the hash of the `msgHash` and `referenceTimestamp`.
+This signable digest is given by `certificateVerifier.calculateCertificateDigest`.

 ---

 ## ECDSACertificateVerifier